anjorlar/phonebook/README.md

-#  using express js and pug template engine to build a basic app.
+#  using express js and pug template engine to build a phonebook.